wavemaker/webcomponents-cli/README.md

 ```

 ### Ensuring Web Component Initialization
 The web component may not be ready immediately.
-To ensure you access properties and methods only after initialization, listen for the 'init' event:
+To ensure you access properties, methods and events only after initialization, listen for the 'init' event:
 ```
 webcomponent.addEventListener('init', () => {
    console.log('Web component initialized');